apacheignite/documentation/basic-concepts/getting-started.md

   "title": "Start From Command Line"
 }
 [/block]
-An Ignite node can be started from command line by using either the default configuration or by passing an external configuration file.
+An Ignite node can be started from command line either with default configuration or by passing a configuration file.
 You can start as many nodes as you like and they will all automatically discover each other.

 ##With Default Configuration
-To start a grid node with the default configuration, open the command shell and assuming you are in `IGNITE_HOME` (Ignite installation folder), just type the following:
+To start a grid node with default configuration, open the command shell and, assuming you are in `IGNITE_HOME` (Ignite installation folder), just type this:
 [block:code]
 {
   "codes": [